Vesak: In the Philippines

-In the Philippines, the date of Vesak (known as Araw ni Bisyak, Kaarawan ni Buddha, Araw ni Buddha or Adlaw sa Buddha) follows the Chinese lunar calendar.
+In the Philippines, the date of Vesak (known as Araw ni Buddha) follows the Chinese lunar calendar.
 Like China and Japan, Filipinos also bathe statues on this day.

 In Singapore

 In Singapore, Vesak Day was made a public holiday in 1955 after many public petitions, replacing Whit Monday.
 In the early decades of the 20th century, Vesak Day was associated with the Ceylonese community, which then celebrated it along with their National Day in a two-day event.
 After World War II, there was a movement to make Vesak Day a public holiday, with the Singapore Buddhist Association leading the petitions.

 In Vietnam

 In Vietnam, Vesak is also known as Phật Đản.
 From 1958 to 1975, Vesak was a national public holiday in South Vietnam.
 It was a public festival with floats, and lantern parades on the streets.
 Under the President Ngô Đình Diệm, a member of Vietnam's Catholic minority, South Vietnamese Buddhists were not allowed to celebrate Vesak, and faced many other restrictions.

 On 8 May 1963, the day of Vesak in Vietnam, more than 3000 Vietnamese Buddhists were protesting President Diệm's ban on the Buddhist flag in the city of Huế.
 Tensions rose throughout the day, and as protesters gathered around a government radio station, the Vietnamese army and police were called in to disperse the crowd.
 Soon after, the army started to shoot and throw grenades into the crowd.
 Nine were killed, and four were seriously injured.
 These events are considered to be the beginning of Vietnam's Buddhist crisis, which culminated in a governmental coup and the assassination of President Diệm.
 Successive South Vietnamese Governments recognized Vesak as a public holiday and allowed the celebrations to go on.

 However, after the Fall of Saigon, the day was no longer a public holiday.
 Since the 2000s, the festival has witnessed a revival across the country.
 The Vesak Celebration is officially held by the Vietnamese Buddhist Sangha every year and it aggregated international delegates for great events in 2008, 2014, 2019 (the 16th United Nations Day of Vesak Celebration).